c-ancia/diskplayer/README.md

 ## Installation

+There is a script helping to install and setup the project.
+It checks that all the requirements are met, prompts the user for the required values (for the configuration file) and creates and places the different files to the proper paths.
+If you want more information, read the instructions below.

+Since some of the paths and commands ran *require root privileges*, you'll need to run the script using the root user (or `sudo bash install.sh`).
+If you'd rather do the configuration manually, feel free to follow the instructions below and ignore the `install.sh` script.

 ### 1. Get the source code

 Clone this repository anywhere you want in your Raspberry Pi.
 Just remember where you placed it, as you'll need to write the path in several files.